mrworf/photoframe/services/SERVICE.md

 # How to develop a service for photoframe

+Always prefix your service's filename with `svc_` and place it in this folder, or the photoframe software will not detect and add your service.

 ## Step 1: Inherit from BaseService

 This class provides a lot of the plumbing needed to plugin a new service that can provide photos for the frame.